Case

 Sean is 26 years old and lives with his parents and siblings.
 Sean lives with autism and has limited verbal communication.
 He experiences anxiety which can make him very agitated and lead to aggressive behaviour.
 Sean is finding it difficult to deal with others in the home and is sometimes violent toward them.
-He is causing property damage and this has increased in recent times.
+He is causing property damage, and this has increased in recent times.
 His behavioural issues and support needs have put a strain on his relationship with his family.

 Sean’s parents’ attempts at giving him short breaks away from the family and plenty of time on his own have not helped.
 Sean and his parents have discussed with his planner about where and how he would like to live.

-Sean’s psychologist provides a report that indicates there is a risk of harm to anyone who lives with Sean as well as risk of property damage.
+Sean’s psychologist provides a report that indicates a risk of harm to anyone who lives with Sean as well as risk of property damage.
 It shows that if Sean has some support each day with certain household tasks, being alone decreases his anxiety and helps him enjoy other things.
 Sean’s behaviour support plan recommends Sean live alone because of the risk to others.

 Sean and his parents think it’s time Sean tried living independently somewhere nearby.